 Each student will write a personal response introspective paper that investigates and identifies the essential ingredients in communicating successfully as a professional.
 Introspective means self-awareness and self-examination, being aware of your own perceptions, thoughts and feelings.
 This is a personal paper that requires self-reflection.
-The assignment will be marked using the General Essay Rubric contained in this course outline.
+The assignment will be marked using the Term Paper Rubric contained in this course outline.
 The reflection and analysis must be supported by references from your course work and text references.
+Use suitable academic references such as those from ProQuest and Gale.
 You may write this paper in the first person.